seamus860/copy-soup-website/README.md

-# Project Sambar
+# Project SAMBAR
-Bettering the SOUP website for 2023-2024 Invitational
+Testing changes to the website in preparation for the 2023-2024 Invitational